 Luke Westaways album Short Songs with Long Titles is pretty great.
 It includes such golden oldies as “Friends, I Too Feel the Temptation to Jump Aboard Passing Freight Trains and Journey to a New Life, but We Haven’t Thought It Through”, “I Used Two Knives Making Toast This Morning and No I Don’t Feel the Need to Apologise”, and “I Went to the Safari Park at Night and Didn’t See Any Lions.”

 Chapo Trap House is a comedy/media podcast with a leftist perspective.
-While emphatically not for everyone, its massively popular on Patreon and giving them $5 a month for the extra episode each week is well worth it.
+While emphatically not for everyone, its massively popular on Patreon and giving them $5 a month for the extra episode each week is well worth it if you’re into that kind of thing.

 Street Fight Radio is the #1 anarcho-comedy show on any station across the nation.
-Just some solid dudes talking about whatever.
-I really like Street Fight because its a community of real people; it's easy to get lost in the bubble sometimes.
+Just some solid dudes talking about whatever comes up (often stuff related to work and how we experience it sucking).
+I really like Street Fight because its a community of real people; in some of the fields I’ve been employed it, it’s pretty rare to work with people who come from poor or working-class backgrounds, and the Street Fight guys are as funny as they are relatable to me.

 The Emotional Labor Union is a women's discussion group that started in Washington, DC but is expanding to other cities.
 When I was in college, I attended a weekly women's group and it was such a nourishing experience, but I'd sort of forgotten how great it was to have a community of women to talk with, help out, and lean on until I started going to the ELU.
 It's a bit pricey (because Casey puts a lot of work in and believes in fair compensation for fair labor), but very much worth it, and they'll work with you if you want to attend but can't afford the base price.